The Embarrassing Beginning

-The Embarrassing Beginning is the fourth full-length album by Canadian hardcore punk band Grade.
+The Embarrassing Beginning is a compilation album by Canadian hardcore punk band Grade.
 It is a combination of two older releases with new packaging.
 The first eight songs are from Grade's first proper release, Grade/Believe split released on a small Canadian label called Workshop Records back in 1994.
-Tracks 11-13 come from the group's 1999 debut EP on Victory Records Triumph and Tragedy.
+Tracks 11–13 come from the group's 1999 debut EP on Victory Records Triumph and Tragedy.